HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 ### Upgrading DXClient

-DXClient can be upgraded to newer versions without first uninstalling the previous version.
+DXClient can be upgraded to newer versions without uninstalling the previous version.
 This simplifies the upgrade process and ensures minimal disruption to your development or CI/CD workflows.

-#### Upgrading from NPM Registry
+#### Upgrading from the NPM registry

+Upgrade from the NPM registry using the following command:

 ```bash
 # For local installation